-Objective 2.4: Promote focused growth within the Urban Service Area (USA) by encouraging a variety of densities, intensities, and forms of development fronting identified corridors and within centers, as shown on Map 1.
-The purpose of Centers & Connections (C&C) is to focus the County's redevelopment and infill efforts by promoting residential and commercial choices, encouraging economic growth, improving present conditions of infrastructure, and leveraging reinvestment in the areas.
+Objective 2.4: Promote focused growth within the Urban Service Area (USA) by encouraging a variety of densities, intensities, and forms of development fronting identified Connections and within Centers, as shown on the Centers & Connections Map.
+The purpose of Centers & Connections (C&C) is to focus the County's redevelopment and infill efforts by promoting residential and commercial choices, encouraging economic growth, improving present conditions of infrastructure, and leveraging reinvestment in these areas.

 - 2.4.1: C&Cs will be prioritized for redevelopment and multimodal transportation investments.
 Centers include major intersections and areas identified in Community Plans.
-Connections include corridors that had existing bus service at the time of this policy development, transit supportive density by 2045, and/or suburban town or urban general context classifications.
-Initial centers and connections were subject to further existing and future land use analysis and were therefore refined from and are not all-inclusive of locations meeting the criteria described above.
-Additional C&C locations will be considered by staff periodically in coordination with Community Plan and Comprehensive Plan updates. - 2.4.2: Focus development and redevelopment of land uses fronting connections and within centers to serve daily needs, encourage multimodal options, and reduce car dependency.
-Primary uses may be high-density residential uses with complementary retail and service uses, employment intensive uses, or public uses (i.e., education, social and community services, and workforce development) with supporting residential, retail, and service uses. - 2.4.3: Encourage multi-use developments and a mix of uses provided either vertically or horizontally within $\frac{1}{4}$ mile of centers and $\frac{1}{6}$ mile of connections. - 2.4.4: Evaluation of rezonings for non-residential development fronting C&Cs should discourage uses that have little to no pedestrian activity or transit trips (e.g., warehousing or storage) or are high car trip generating uses not designed in a manner compatible with the creation of walkable places.
-Site design should include safe, continuous walk and bike facilities fronting the corridors. - 2.4.5: Consideration of C&Cs should be given in the review of Future Land Use (FLU) Map amendments and rezoning applications.
-Specifically: - Higher density residential projects, defined as residential land use categories that are 9 units per acre or higher, should be encouraged in these areas. - All new residential development shall meet a minimum density of 75% of the allowable density of the adopted FLU category unless it meets the exemptions of the minimum density policy. - Projects are encouraged to include context-sensitive multimodal facilities in site design and not preclude future connections to adjacent properties. - 2.4.6: Properties within the 1⁄2 mile buffer of connections will be eligible for density bonuses.
-Properties within the 1⁄4 mile buffer around centers will be eligible for density and intensity bonuses.
-If a property is split by the buffer, no less than 75% of the parcel needs to be within the buffer of a center or connection to be eligible for the bonus.
+Connections include roadways that had existing bus service at the time of this policy development, transit supportive density by 2045, and/or suburban town or urban general context classifications.
+Additional C&C locations will be considered by staff periodically in coordination with Community Plan and Comprehensive Plan updates. - 2.4.2: Focus development and redevelopment of land uses fronting Connections and within Centers to serve daily needs, encourage multimodal options, and reduce car dependency.
+Primary uses may be high-density residential uses with complementary retail and service uses, employment intensive uses, or public uses (i.e., education, social and community services, and workforce development) with supporting residential, retail, and service uses.

+- 2.4.3: Encourage multi-use developments and a mix of uses provided either vertically or horizontally within 1⁄4 mile of Centers and 1⁄2 mile of Connections. - 2.4.4: Consideration of C&Cs should be given in the review of Future Land Use Map (FLUM) amendments and rezoning applications.
+Specifically: - Higher density residential projects, defined as residential land use categories that are 9 units per acre or higher, should be encouraged in these areas. - All new residential development shall meet a minimum density of 75% of the allowable density of the adopted FLU category unless it meets the exemptions of FLU Policy 1.2 on minimum density. - All projects are encouraged to include context-sensitive multimodal facilities in site design and not preclude future connections to adjacent properties, consistent with policies adopted within the Mobility Section. - 2.4.5: Properties within the 1⁄2 mile buffer of Connections will be eligible for density bonuses.
+Properties within the 1⁄4 mile buffer around Centers will be eligible for density and intensity bonuses.
+If a property is split by the buffer, no less than 75% of the parcel needs to be within the buffer of a Center or Connection to be eligible for the bonus. - 2.4.6: To further the redevelopment and mobility goals of C&Cs, the County shall update the Corridor Preservation Plan (CPP) to ensure adequate and feasible right-of-way (ROW) for multimodal improvements for Centers and Connections. - 2.4.7: Consider LDC updates to further streamline redevelopment within identified C&Cs.

-Objective 2.5: Establish a sense of place through diverse housing types, mixed-use development, and multimodal investments and design fronting connections and within centers, regardless of whether a density or intensity bonus is being utilized.
+Objective 2.5: Establish a sense of place through diverse housing types, mixed-use development, and multimodal investments and design fronting Connections and within Centers.